American Stock Today

 American Stock Price Odds Analysis

-Proceeding from a normal probability distribution, the odds of American Water jumping above the current price in 90 days from now is about 44.7%.
+Proceeding from a normal probability distribution, the odds of American Water jumping above the current price in 90 days from now is about 85.23%.
 The American Water Works probability density function shows the probability of American Water stock to fall within a particular range of prices over 90 days.
-Considering the 90-day investment horizon American Water has a beta of 0.4423.
-This suggests as returns on the market go up, American Water average returns are expected to increase less than the benchmark.
-However, during the bear market, the loss on holding American Water Works will be expected to be much smaller as well.
-Additionally, the company has a negative alpha, implying that the risk taken by holding this instrument is not justified.
-American Water Works is significantly underperforming NYSE Composite.
+Considering the 90-day investment horizon American Water Works has a beta of -0.007.
+This suggests as returns on the benchmark increase, returns on holding American Water are expected to decrease at a much lower rate.
+During a bear market, however, American Water Works is likely to outperform the market.
+Additionally, american Water Works has a negative alpha, implying that the risk taken by holding this instrument is not justified.
+The company is significantly underperforming the NYSE Composite.

 American Stock Against Markets